Installing and Configuring the DMF Controller

 DMF-Controller-2(config-local-if-ipv4)# ip 192.168.39.45/24 gateway 192.168.39.1

-Method B: Use the REST API to replace the Controller management ip address instead of removing and adding a new management ip address.
-When using this method, there is no need to use Controller IDRAC or console access to change the management IP address.
-Log in as an admin user and use the below REST API to replace the Controller management IP address from bash.
+Method B: Use the REST API to replace the Controller's management IP address instead of removing and adding a new management IP address.
+When using this method, there is no need to use Controller iDRAC or console access to change the management IP address.
+You can use the REST API and parameters below to replace the Controller's management IP address:

 2. Move the standby Controller to the new subnet.